 - Regular attenders find transition points easier to manage.

 If your child is absent from school it is very important that you let us know the reason for absence as soon as possible.
-As a security measure we ask parents to telephone the school as soon as possible on the first day of absence.
+We encourage parents to inform us of their child's absence through their ParentMail App as soon as possible on the first day of absence.
 Alternatively, you can call the school and leave a message on our absence answerphone.
 This can be reached by pressing option '3' when you call.
 If no message is received by closure of registration a member of the office staff will telephone to ascertain why the child has not arrived at school.
 Regular and punctual attendance is an important part of a child’s educational development and our high attendance figures are a result of strong parental support and rigorous procedures to ensure its monitoring.

-Please see below a flowchart detailing the actions we follow for attendance falling below 96% after the first half of Autumn Term each year:
+Please see below detail on the actions we follow for attendance falling below 96% after the first half of Autumn Term each year:

-If your child is unwell at school or has an accident we shall inform you as soon as possible, therefore it is important that we have a telephone number on which we may contact you or an agreed family member / guardian during the day.
+If your child is unwell at school or has an accident we shall inform you as soon as possible, therefore it is important that we have two telephone numbers on which we may contact you or an agreed family member / guardian during the day.
 Please do ensure you are contactable.

 Whilst we discourage appointments during the school day, if your child does have an unavoidable appointment during the school day, a member of the school office team and/or the Class Teacher should be informed by letter or by a phone call in advance of the absence.
 The child will need to be collected from and returned to the school reception area where a note will be made of the time the child left and entered the school.
 This is necessary to ensure the safety of your child at all times.

 If your child returns to school before completing a course of prescribed medication this can be handed in to the school office for administering.

 Where possible parents are encouraged to take family holidays during the scheduled school holiday periods in order to cause the least amount of disruption to their child’s education and attendance.